haygcao/yourcallyourruletranslation/README.md

   * Blocked SMS messages will still be delivered but will not trigger ringtone notifications.
 * **Data Control:** No built-in online database.
 All data is managed locally on your device, ensuring your privacy.
 * **Backup & Restore:** Support for WebDAV, Google Drive, and OneDrive for seamless data backup and restoration.  （By watching ads, unlock random VIP privileges）
+* **Built-in Contacts:** The app features a built-in contact list, allowing you to store contacts separately from your device's native contacts.
+You can directly open WhatsApp and Telegram conversations with contacts from the app's contact list.
+*
 ## Extending Functionality

 YourCallYourRule is designed to be extensible through custom plugins.
 You can leverage these plugins to: